Home | Activities & Events | Mindfulness Meditation Circle

 4. You may join and leave at any time.

-5. All DBSA Boston Guidelines For DBSA Groups and Meetings must also be followed.
+5. Though this is not a support group, DBSA Boston Guidelines For DBSA Groups and Meetings must also be followed.

 6. By joining this meditation circle, you agree to hold DBSA Boston and all meditation facilitators harmless in case of discomfort.